ReaKal/-66daysofdataround2/README.md

 1st mini-project
 Title: Logistic Regession VS Random Forest on breast cancer dataset.
 Learning topic: How to compare two Machine Learning models, using ROC and AUC.

+2nd mini-project
+Title: Numpy - A simple use case for joining tables Learning topic: Get introduced to Numpy's concatenate, vstack and hstack methods